 Tracking your spending is the beginning of improvement.
 You get to see your current spending patterns and review each expense item.
 People who track their spending become more aware of unused subscriptions and excessive purchases.
 Most of these expenses go unnoticed in our busy, fast-paced world.
 Tracking your spending forces you to slow down and look at how you currently deploy your money.

 You can track monthly expenses by looking at your credit card and bank statements.
-These documents give you a head start, but you can get further insights through Current’s money tracking tools.
-The mobile app provides personalized spending insights, budgeting tools, instant spending notifications, and other resources.
-Current (*) keeps you informed about where your money travels.
+These documents give you a head start, provide insight into your spending, and keep you informed about where your money goes.

 3. Pay Off Debts

 After paying debt, you don’t want to fall back into the hole.
 Some consumers protect their finances by switching from credit cards to debit cards.
-Debit cards are attached to your checking account and prevent you from overspending.
-You can set up a rewards debit card with Current (*) and receive up to 15x points on qualifying purchases.
+Debit cards are attached to your checking account to prevent you from overspending.

 4. Build An Emergency Fund